sunpy/sunpy/docs/tutorial/maps.rst

     my_map.draw_quadrangle(roi_bottom_left, top_right=roi_top_right, axes=ax, color='C0')
     plt.show()

-Because our visualization knows about the coordinate system of our Map, it can transform any coordinate to the coordinate frame of our Map and then use the underlying WCS that we discussed in the :ref:`coordinates-wcs-maps` section to translate this to a pixel position.
+Because our visualization knows about the coordinate system of our Map, it can transform any coordinate to the coordinate frame of our Map and then use the underlying WCS that we discussed in the :ref:`sunpy-tutorial-map-coordinates-wcs` section to translate this to a pixel position.
 This makes it simple to plot *any* coordinate on top of our Map using the :meth:`~astropy.visualization.wcsaxes.WCSAxes.plot_coord` method.
-The following example shows how to plot some points on our Map, including the center coordinate of our Map.
+The following example shows how to plot some points on our Map, including the center coordinate of our Map:

 .. plot::
     :include-source:
     :context: close-figs

     coords = SkyCoord(Tx=[100,1000] * u.arcsec, Ty=[100,1000] * u.arcsec, frame=my_map.coordinate_frame)

     fig = plt.figure()
     ax = fig.add_subplot(projection=my_map)
     my_map.plot(axes=ax, clip_interval=(1,99.5)*u.percent)